 What to expect

-All applicants must be a UK, EU or Commonwealth citizen, with no restrictions on your stay in the United Kingdom.
+All applicants must be a UK Citizen, EU Citizen with EU Settled or Pre-Settled status, a Commonwealth Citizen or Foreign National with no restrictions on your stay in the United Kingdom.
 Whether or not you were born in the United Kingdom, you should have lived here for the three years immediately preceding your application.

 You must declare any previous spent and unspent convictions and have a basic background check to get Security Check level clearance.
 Applicants with cautions, convictions or reprimands, other than some motoring offences, may not be accepted.